-This article will discuss IBM Cloud video Ad operations on using DFP for mobile APP Ad integration.
+This article will discuss IBM Video Streaming Ad operations on using DFP for mobile APP Ad integration.

 Structuring Inventory -DFP Ad Units and Placements

 The IBM Video Streaming method of integrating DFP for Live Video is using Ad Units (not Apps).
 This allows using an individual ad tag for each App and ad type (targetable separately).
 Ad Units can be further grouped into Placements for ease of targeting.

 The Code is the unique identifier of the Ad Unit which will go in the Ad Tag, and in the Apps to connect them with the server.
 Ideally these are short and descriptive.

 Use the 640x480v size, which is the default for Video ads.

 Ad Unit Assignments To Placements

 Optionally, you can create targeting Placements and assign multiple Ad Units to them.
 This is not required, e.g. IBM CV does not use this layer but creates and adds 1 Ad Placement per Ad Unit for future use.

 Generating Tags For GIMA- Creating URLs to use in GIMA SDK's to connect Apps to DFP